I’m planning a trip to San Francisco (sidenote: so excited).

 “Over 1 Billion Served”.
 Yep, this one has to do with sheer numbers.
 Because if lots of people like something, it has to be good, right?

 The people you know and love in real life are huge influencers on decision-making.
-In fact, in a recent study, 68% of millennials said they trust peer review of products — which is more than they trust professional reviews!
+In fact, in a recent study, 68% of millennials said they trust peer reviews of products — which is more than they trust professional reviews!

 Those are five types of social proof that you can use to win friends and influence people online, but there are many more.
-How is your school creatively utilizing social influence?
+How is your school creatively using social influence?
 Share your ideas or success stories in the comments!